goldsborough/algs4/elementary-sorts/README.md

 Invariants:

-- Entries to the left of the index are in ascending order.
+- Entries to the left of the index are in non-decreasing order.
 - Entries to the right have not been looked yet.

 Complexity:

-To sort a randomly-ordered array with distinct keys, isnertion sort uses ~ 1/4 N^2 compares and ~1/4 N^2 exchanges on average.
+To sort a randomly-ordered array with distinct keys, isnertion sort uses __~ 1/4 N^2__ compares and __~1/4 N^2__ exchanges on average (selection sort: __1/2 N^2__).

 Insertion sort does depend on the order of the sequence (unlike selection sort).

 Best case: if the array is in non-decreasing order (correct), insertion sort makes N - 1 compares and 0 exchanges.

 Worst case: If the array is in descending order with no duplicates, insertion sort makes ~ 1/2 N^2 compares and ~1/2 N^2 exchanges.
-This is worse than selection sort in the worst case because it must do more exchanges (selection sort always does one exchange per iteration and thus a linear number of exchanges in total).
+This is worse than selection sort in the worst case __because it must do more exchanges__ (selection sort always does one exchange per iteration and thus a linear number of exchanges in total).

-Definition: An inversion is a pair of keys tha tare out of order.
+Definition: An inversion is a pair of keys that are out of order.

 In a reversed sequence of values, each key is out of order with the next.